cirosantilli/networking-cheat/http.md

 - `GET`:    get information from server
 - `HEAD`:   only get header information from server
 - `POST`:   send data to server to create new objects.
 E.g.: you click on the submit button of an HTML `form` with `method="post"`.
 - `PUT`:    update or create entire objects on server.
-Both PUT and POST can be used to create object, but `PUT` is *idempotent*: receiving multiple `PUT` requests is the same as receiving a single one.
+Both PUT and POST can be used to create object, but `PUT` is *idempotent*.
-- `DELETE`: remove objects from server
+- `DELETE`: remove objects from server.
 - `TRACE`:
 - `CONNECT`: